 Government agencies or local organizations may provide financial assistance or resources to individuals seeking recovery support.

 Eligibility criteria and available programs vary, so we advise you to check with relevant agencies to explore potential assistance options.
+Some options for government funded programs are:

-Does Health Insurance Cover Sober Living?
+Does Insurance Pay for Sober Living?

 Generally speaking, health insurance doesn’t cover sober living.
 While health insurance often covers various aspects of substance use disorder treatment, such as individual therapy or outpatient programs, sober living is a different matter.